zackmdavis/Less_Wrong_Drafts/said_scrap.md

 ✓ An Inversion of Values
-✓ If "Every Individual Owns Their Own Judgment of You", Then the Ban Rationale Is Untenable ✓ Misrepresentations in Habryka's Analysis of Achmiz's Comments _ You Can Too Ignore Unwanted Comments
+✓ If "Every Individual Owns Their Own Judgment of You", Then the Ban Rationale Is Untenable ✓ Misrepresentations in Habryka's Analysis of Achmiz's Comments
+- User-Level Bans Are a Sufficient and Less Intrusive Remedy
-_ Misrepresentations in Habryka's Reports of Alleged Author Complaints About Achmiz _ The Ban Reneges on LW2's "Single Locus of Discussion" Mandate
+- Misrepresentations in Habryka's Characterization of Achmiz on Obligations to Reply _ The Ban Reneges on LW2's "Single Locus of Discussion" Mandate
 - Effort Ratios Are Logically Irrelevant
+_ Misrepresentations in Habryka's Reports of Alleged Author Complaints About Achmiz _ Preventing "Relitigation" Is a Pretext for Suppressing Dissent _ Preventing "Fights of Attrition" Is a Pretext for Stonewalling
-- Replies to Vaniver on the Ideological Turing Test and "Emotional Tallness" _ We Don't Actually Respect You
+- Replies to Vaniver on the Ideological Turing Test and "Emotional Tallness"
+- We Don't Actually Respect You

 tasks to publication—